Communities Hit Hard By Hurricane Ivan In 2004 Brace For Ida

 ETNA, Pa.
 (KDKA) – The remnants of Hurricane Ida are headed this way and are expected to dump massive amounts of rain in a short period of time, raising concerns about flash flooding.

-In 2004, rains from the remnants of Hurricane Ivan caused massive flooding in towns like Carnegie, Millvale and Etna, and those towns are now making preparations for Ida’s impact.READ MORE: Police: Man Dies After Being Hit In The Head With Table Leg By Neighbor In Pittsburgh
+In 2004, rains from the remnants of Hurricane Ivan caused massive flooding in towns like Carnegie, Millvale and Etna, and those towns are now making preparations for Ida’s impact.READ MORE: Local Student Expresses The Difficulties Of Changing Environments While Preparing To Return To School Amid COVID-19 Pandemic

 Seventeen years ago, the remnants of Hurricane Ivan dropped more than six inches of rain on Etna, causing the worst floods in a generation.
 With Ida now approaching, the borough has made preparations so it won’t happen again.